wladimir-computin/libsml-esp-arduino/README.md

 [![Hosted By: Cloudsmith](https://img.shields.io/badge/OSS%20hosting%20by-cloudsmith-blue?logo=cloudsmith&style=flat-square)](https://cloudsmith.com)

-We now build debian packages for amd64, armhf and arm64 as part of our releases.
+We now build Debian packages for amd64, armhf and arm64 as part of our releases.
 The ones attached to the release are meant for trixie.
 These and packages for bookworm and bullseye are also provided through a repository graciously provided by [Cloudsmith](https://cloudsmith.com).